 Staunton's Frontier Culture Museum

-Things will be seriously picking up here soon, and the full fleet of instructive docents will be at their stations demonstrating the period arts and crafts.
+Things will be seriously picking up here soon, and the full fleet of instructive docents will be at their stations demonstrating the period arts and drafts.
 We're actually here today just for a casual walk round the grounds.
 Moderate exercise is good for everybody.

 First stop, the 17th century English Midlands farmer's house